bbepis/XUnity.AutoTranslator/README.md

 In relation to this, it is worth mentioning that if a call to load assets returns 0 assets, you will not receive any callbacks if you subscribe through `OneCallbackPerResourceLoaded` where as if you subscribe through `OneCallbackPerLoadCall` you would still get your one callback.

-If you update or replace the asset being loaded you can set the `Handled` property to true to stop propagation of this event to other handlers.
-Even if you don't set `Handled` true any changes made to the `Asset` or `Assets` properties will still take effect.
+If you update or replace the asset being loaded remember to call to `Complete` method to indicate your intentions regarding:
+ * Whether the remaining postfixes should be called.

-In addition, if we take a look at the `OriginalParameters` property of the context object, we will find the following definition:
+In addition, if we take a look at the `OriginalParameters` property of the context object, we will find the following definition (which is the same as for the prefix hooks for asset loading!):

 ```C#
 /// <summary>